INGREDIENT PORTFOLIO

 Key Terms:

-PFAS – Per- and polyfluoroalkyl substances known as “forever chemicals” that have been recently designated by the EPA as “hazardous substances.”
+PFAS: Per- and polyfluoroalkyl substances known as “forever chemicals” that have been recently designated by the EPA as “hazardous substances.”

-BPA – Bisphenol A chemicals are used in plastic manufacturing and can contribute to many health problems including hormone disruption.
+BPA: Bisphenol A chemicals are used in plastic manufacturing and can contribute to many health problems including hormone disruption.

-Microplastics – Tiny plastic particles defined as 5 millimeters or less which are problematic for the environment and personal health.
+Microplastics: Tiny plastic particles defined as 5 millimeters or less which are problematic for the environment and personal health.

-Glucuronidation (‘glu-curonida-tion’) – A cellular detox pathway responsible for metabolizing toxicants so they can be excreted from the body.
+Glucuronidation (‘glu-curonida-tion’): A cellular detox pathway responsible for metabolizing toxicants so they can be excreted from the body.

-β-glucuronidase – An enzyme which can reverse the glucuronidation process by splitting the conjugation of toxins and glucuronic acid.
+β-glucuronidase: An enzyme which can reverse the glucuronidation process by splitting the conjugation of toxins and glucuronic acid.

-D-glucaro-1,4-lactone – A potent β-glucuronidase inhibitor
+D-glucaro-1,4-lactone: A potent β-glucuronidase inhibitor

 Toxin Exposure in the Modern World

-The truth is, regardless of lifestyle, diet, or environment, our bodies take in some variation of toxins every day.
+Regardless of lifestyle, diet, or environment, our bodies take in some variation of toxins every day.
 While the liver is an exceptional filtration system that works hard to convert many of these toxic compounds into waste, the present rate of exposure and accumulation of dangerous environmental toxins is becoming a topic of concern.
 Some environmental toxins to be aware of include excess hormones, preservatives and byproducts in processed foods, and “forever chemicals” like microplastics, BPA, and PFAS.

-Hormone Balance: Our liver plays a large part in maintaining hormone balance by eliminating excess estrogen levels.
+Our liver plays a large part in maintaining hormone balance by eliminating excess estrogen levels.
 Unfortunately, the accumulation of estrogen in the bloodstream goes well beyond our body’s limited natural production.
 Environmental estrogens are in certain foods, and high estrogen concentrations are present in some commercial meat products due to the residual hormones added to feed (Handa, 2010).
 Additionally, estrogen mimickers found in synthetic chemicals like pesticides, plastics, and detergents can add to the problem, overwhelming our liver’s capacity to balance hormones effectively.

 While this information may paint a grim picture, our body’s detoxification system is adept at handling most exposure to environmental toxins with proper support.
 For this to happen, the liver must be in excellent condition as it plays the most critical role as our primary filter that removes toxins from the blood.
 Therefore, maintaining liver health through a balanced diet, regular exercise, and supplementing with vital nutrients is essential.